fossabot/QuirkbotDataApi/README.md

 ## TODO:

-* OAuth or HTTP authentication to crossdomain authentication
+* OAuth or HTTP authentication to crossdomain authentication (https://github.com/lucj/sails-oauth2-api)
+* Implement `/api/policies/sessionAuth.js` with the OAuth methods.
 * Implement `/api/policies/isYou.js` for preventing users access to other users.
 * Implement `/api/policies/isAuthor.js` for preventing users access to other users programs.
 * Transactional emails